 Or through their web site: https://medinabookshop.com/contact.

-Contributions on songs were received from the IW archive produced by Dave & Anwyl, from contemporary writer from the Island, permissions to use recordings from the 1970’s and 80’s and a few personal memories.
+Contributions on songs were received from the IW archive produced by Dave & Anwyl Williams, from contemporary writer from the Island, permissions to use recordings from the 1970’s and 80’s and a few personal memories.
 Preparing the scores for the songs was an immense effort for which I’m grateful to Anwyl.
 Once I had taught her how to use ABC notation, we were away!

 The appearance of the book was greatly enhanced by the illustrations produced specially by Chris Wicks who created most of the internal illustrations and also the book cover.
 Our cover figurehead is based on that of The Primos, a Spanish barque which struck the Seven Sisters Reef between The Isles of Scilly and Land’s End on the 24th June 1871.
 The figure head floated free of the wreck and became the life-raft on which the only survivor of the wreck, Vincenzo Defilice, clung to for several hours before being picked up by a pilot boat from Scilly.
 The figure head eventually washed up on St Martin’s and is now in the National Maritime Museum.